IffatChowdhury/MIPS-Simulator/README.md

 # MIPS-Simulator
-This is a MIPS architecture instructions simulator was developed in Computer Architecture course.
+This is a MIPS architecture instructions simulator developed in Java for Computer Architecture course.